Do you wonder are trampolines safe for small children? Keep reading for information about trampoline dangers for toddlers.

 What Makes Trampolines Unsafe for 2-Year-Olds and Toddlers?

-Trampoline jumping is a fun activity for kids and a great form exercise too.
+Trampoline jumping is a fun activity for kids and a great form of exercise too.
 It teaches them persistence and control and improves their motor skills and flexibility.
 But for parents, safety should always come first.
 As much as we enjoy seeing our kids jump and bounce, we need to ensure that their health is not in danger.

 Kids under the age of 2 don’t have a fully developed skeletal structure.
 Their bones are still growing and much softer when compared to kids who are 6 years or older.